Structure theorem for projective klt pairs with nef anti-canonical divisor: Introduction

 \begin{itemize} \item[$\bullet$] (Mori's bend and break, \cite{Mori79, KoMM92, Cam92}).
-Fano manifolds (i.e., smooth projective varieties with ample anti-canonical divisor) are rationally connected (i.e., any two points can be connected by a rational curve). \item[$\bullet$] (Beauville-Bogomolov decomposition, \cite{Bea83}).
-Calabi-Yau manifolds (i.e., compact K\"ahler manifolds with numerically trivial canonical divisor) are decomposed, up to a finite \'etale cover, into the product of abelian varieties, strict Calabi-Yau manifolds, and holomorphic symplectic (hyperk\"ahler) manifolds. \item[$\bullet$] (Cao-H\"oring's structure theorem, \cite{Cao19, CH19}).
+Fano manifolds (i.e.,\,smooth projective varieties with ample anti-canonical divisor) are rationally connected (i.e.,\,any two points can be connected by a rational curve). \item[$\bullet$] (Beauville-Bogomolov decomposition, \cite{Bea83}).
+Calabi-Yau manifolds (i.e.,\,compact K\"ahler manifolds with numerically trivial canonical divisor) are decomposed, up to a finite \'etale cover, into the product of abelian varieties, strict Calabi-Yau manifolds, and holomorphic symplectic (hyperk\"ahler) manifolds. \item[$\bullet$] (Cao-H\"oring's structure theorem, \cite{Cao19, CH19}).
 Projective manifolds with nef anti-canonical divisor are constructed by rationally connected manifolds and Calabi-Yau manifolds. \end{itemize}

-From the viewpoint of the Minimal Model Program, it is more natural and of great importance to study the structure theorem not only for smooth varieties but also for varieties with klt singularities.
-In this direction, \cite{Zhang06, HM07} generalized the rational connectedness of Fano manifolds to varieties of weak Fano type: if $(X, \Delta)$ is a weak Fano pair (i.e., a klt pair with nef and big anti-log canonical divisor), then $X$ is rationally connected.
-Furthermore, the successive works \cite{GKP16a, Druel18a, GGK19, HP19, CP19, Cam21} generalized the Beauville-Bogomolov decomposition to klt Calabi-Yau varieties, which we call {\textit{the singular Beauville-Bogomolov decomposition}} in this paper.
-The most significant problem remaining in this field is to establish a structure theorem for \textit{klt pairs with nef anti-log canonical divisor}, in the form of extending Cao-H\"oring's structure theorem, Zhang-Hacon-$\mathrm{M^{c}}$Kernan's result, and the singular Beauville-Bogomolov decomposition.
+From the perspective of the MMP, it is more natural and of great importance to study the structure theorem not only for smooth varieties but also for varieties with klt singularities.
+In this direction, the works \cite{Zhang06, HM07} generalized the rational connectedness of Fano manifolds to varieties of weak Fano type; that is, if $(X, \Delta)$ is a weak Fano pair (i.e.,\,a klt pair with nef and big anti-log canonical divisor), then $X$ is rationally connected.
+Furthermore, the successive works \cite{GKP16a, Druel18a, GGK19, HP19, CP19, Cam20} generalized the Beauville-Bogomolov decomposition to klt Calabi-Yau varieties, which we refer to as {\textit{the singular Beauville-Bogomolov decomposition}} in this paper.
+The most important problem remaining in this field is to establish a structure theorem for \textit{klt pairs with nef anti-log canonical divisor}, in the form of extending Cao-H\"oring's structure theorem, Zhang-Hacon-$\mathrm{M^{c}}$Kernan's result, and the singular Beauville-Bogomolov decomposition.